-% Victims Satisfied with Police - All Crime Nottinghamshire Comparison to Most Similar Forces on the Commissioner's budget has increased substantially.
+% Victims Satisfied with Police - All Crime Nottinghamshire Comparison to Most Similar Forces which was itself challenging, the pressure on the Commissioner's budget has increased substantially.
 Over the last five years efficiency savings of £54.6m have been needed to deliver annual balanced budgets.